- By Gina Columbo

 Do you have a New Year’s Resolution?

 You may make a New Years resolution.
 Making resolutions are goals to improve one’s life.
 Common resolutions include diet, exercise, quitting bad habits, and other issues concerning personal wellness.
 A prevailing view is that the first day of the year is a clean slate to start over.

-You may attend a New Year’s Eve or New Year’s day parade, for instance, the New Year’s Day Rose Parade in Pasadena, California.
+You may attend a New Year’s Eve or a New Year’s day parade.
+For instance, the New Year’s Day Rose Parade in Pasadena, California.

 You may watch a lot of football.
 Watching football is a familiar activity on New Year’s Day in America, for example, the Rose Bowl.

-You may toast champagne, throw confetti and shake those noisemakers to express your gratefulness for the past year’s blessings, and wish luck to the future.
+You may toast champagne, throw confetti and shake those noisemakers to express your gratefulness for the past year’s blessings.
+All these traditions are said to wish luck to the future.